-When entering into an agreement to pay a 'topup,' a third party will need to be aware of the financial commitment involved, recognizing that the payments will need to be made for the duration of your stay in the care home.
-The third party will be asked to enter into a written agreement to make the payments and the Council may request evidence that payments are able to be sustained.
+When entering into an agreement to pay a 'topup' a third party will need to be aware of the financial commitment involved, recognizing that the payments will need to be made for some time into the future.
+You will be asked to enter into a written agreement and the Council may request evidence that you are able to sustain the payments.